e271828e/Flight.jl/docs/notes/design/framework_spec.md

 generality nothing demonstrated wants.

-**Discrete stages are gated to tick instants.** A discrete component's `h_z`/`h_zu` run only at its own ticks; its slots hold in between (ZOH, stated in sweep terms).
+**Discrete stages are gated to tick instants.** A discrete component's `h_z`/`h_zu` run only at its own ticks; its cells hold in between (ZOH, stated in sweep terms).
 The alternative — re-running its stages at every boundary — would let outputs drift between ticks as fresh continuous inputs flow in, silently un-sampling a sampled-data controller.
 Implementation consequence, recorded: the boundary sweep is not one fixed